-A reconciliation of the denominator used in the calculation of basic and diluted net income (loss) per share is as follows:
+A reconciliation of the denominator used in the calculation of basic and diluted net income (loss) per share is as follows: Net Income (Loss) Per Share: Year Ended December 31,

-Net income (Loss) Per Share: Year Ended D
+Net Income (Loss)

-2009 2008
+Net Income (Loss)

-Net Income (Loss) (4,125,742) \$ (239,312)
+Weighted average common shares outstanding for basic net income (loss) per share

-Weighted average common shares outstanding for basic net income (loss) per share 26,455,505 24,714,196
+2009 (restated)

 The weighted average shares and all share amounts have been retroactively adjusted to reflect the Company's 1 for 2 reverse stock split on June 30, 2010.
-Dilutive earnings per share are not reported as the effect of including 2,418,283 shares through the conversion of notes as well as 6,837,391 and 5,243,058 outstanding stock options and warrants in 2009 and 2008, respectively, would be anti-dilutive resulting in a lower net loss per share.
+Dilutive earnings per share are not reported as the effect of including 6,837,391 and 5,243,058 outstanding stock options and warrants in 2009 and 2008, respectively, would be anti-dilutive resulting in a lower net loss per share.